paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-135-space-programs.md

 A prior section 2278, act Aug.
 10, 1956, ch.
 1041, 70A Stat.
 127, related to purchases of sample aircraft, prior to repeal by Pub.
 L. 103–160, div.
 A, title VIII, § 821(a)(1), Nov.
 30, 1993, 107 Stat.
 1704.

 #### Amendments
+2024—Subsec. (a).
+Pub.
+L. 118–159, § 1604(1), designated introductory provisions as par.
+(1), substituted “Except as provided by paragraph (2), the Commander of the United States Space Command” for “The Commander of the United States Space Command”, inserted “critical” before “national security space capability”, redesignated former pars.
+(1) and (2) as subpars.
+(A) and (B), respectively, and added par.
+(2).

+Subsec. (c).
+Pub.
+L. 118–159, § 1604(2), added subsec. (c) and struck out former subsec. (c).
+Prior to amendment, text read as follows: “In this section, the term ‘appropriate congressional committees’ means—

+“(1) the congressional defense committees; and

+“(2) with respect to a notice or notification related to an attempt by a foreign actor to disrupt, degrade, or destroy a United States national security space capability that is intelligence-related, the Permanent Select Committee on Intelligence of the House of Representatives and the Select Committee on Intelligence of the Senate.”

 2021—Subsec. (a).
 Pub.
 L. 116–283 substituted “Space Command” for “Strategic Command”.